davidfetter/DBI-Link/README.txt

 for each TABLE and VIEW it finds by creating VIEWs and shadow TABLEs for each TABLE.

+The third milestone will take advantage of memory improvements to PL/Perl that come with PostgreSQL 8.1: spi_query() spi_fetchrow() to avoid fetching the entire rowset into memory, and return_next() to return rows as they arrive.
+The new release will probably also remove the eval()s from perl code, replacing them with some kind of serialization, possibly YAML.

-The third milestone, in design phase, will handle JOINs with remote data sources.
-The current idea is to use VIEW-like objects which are stored as above.
+The fourth milestone, in design phase, will handle JOINs with remote data sources with some kind of predicate manipulation.